 To edit the campaign URL of a regular email campaign draft, follow these steps.

-- Navigate to the Campaigns page and open the draft campaign you want to work with.
+- Open the draft campaign you want to work with.

 - Scroll to the Share your campaign section and click Edit.

 - In the Edit Campaign URL pop-up modal, edit the email subject line part of the campaign URL.

 If you're a paid user, you can also choose from your verified domains to update the campaign URLs for every campaign you send to your audience.

 - Click Save.